Idaho Paycheck Calculator 2026 — Flat 5.7% State Rate (Federal + FICA + State)

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-What's the effective tax rate in Idaho at $100,000 single filer in 2026?
+What's the effective tax rate in Idaho on a $100K single salary in 2026?

 Idaho transitioned to a flat 5.695% rate effective tax year 2024, under HB 521 (2023).
 The legislation collapsed Idaho's previous 4-bracket progressive structure (1%, 3%, 4.5%, 6.5%) into a single rate.
 The 5.695% rate is permanent in state code — not subject to annual revenue triggers like Utah or Montana phase-down schedules.Why is Idaho's flat rate higher than Utah or Indiana?